-A/B testing forms the backbone of most digital marketing optimization programs, helping marketers offer optimized and targeted experiences to their visitors and customers.
+A/B testing in Adobe Target forms the backbone of most digital marketing optimization programs, helping marketers offer optimized and targeted experiences to their visitors and customers.
 This section outlines ten of the most significant pitfalls that companies fall prey to when performing A/B testing.
 It also includes ways to avoid them, so your company can achieve greater ROI through its testing efforts and have greater confidence in its reported A/B test results.

 How likely is it that your test reports a significant difference in conversion rate between two offers when in fact there is none?
 That’s what the significance level of a test helps determine.
 Such misleading findings are often called a false positive, and in the world of statistics, are called a Type I error (if you incorrectly reject the null hypothesis that is actually true).